nthaberl/dev260_fall_2025/assignments/week-10-graphs-lab-assignment/STUDY_NOTES.md

 **What you would improve if you had more time:**
 [Identify areas for potential improvement - perhaps optimizing priority queue usage, adding more comprehensive error handling, implementing bidirectional search, or adding visualization features]

-Answer: I would love to flesh out the methods, will tackle it during winter break!
+Answer: I'd like to flesh out the extra credit and understand the traversals more deeply.
+I have a surface level understanding, but graphs are used in so many different applications I'd like to be more comfortable with them!

 ## Real-World Applications